dehezhang2/CS4293/assignment/Report/assignment3/Deheng_Zhang-55199998-CS4293-Assignment3.md

     ![1587993522080](assets/1587993522080.png)

-  * Q2: Boby can still lauch the CSRF attack in this way
+  * Q2:  Generally Boby cannot launch this attack since the user id of each user is different and protected by the same origin policy.
+But the implementation of the website has a loophole as shown below.

     * We can find that in the source code of the activity page, `guid` is stored in a variable named `elgg`